John Carter (soundtrack)

 John Carter is the soundtrack album to the eponymous 2012 science fiction action film directed by Andrew Stanton.
 The soundtrack, released by Walt Disney Records on March 6, 2012, features original score themes composed by Michael Giacchino, in his first and only collaboration with Stanton, and also replacing his norm composer Thomas Newman, whom he had previously scored for Stanton's animated films: Finding Nemo (2003) and WALL-E (2008).
-The score received positive critical acclaim.
+The score received critical acclaim.